 Dashing Through the Snow: Your Guide to Getting Around North Lake Tahoe this Winter

-North Lake Tahoe will see a few travel and transportation updates for this 2019-2019 winter season.
-Tahoe Truckee Area Regional Transit (TART) began winter operations recently, including daily services throughout Truckee and North Lake Tahoe with extended night service hours and 30 minute services between Incline Village, Kings Beach, Tahoe Vista, Carnelian Bay, and Tahoe City.
-Weekend park and ride services to local ski resorts from Truckee are also new this year, with increased bus service from Tahoe City and Crystal Bay to encourage visitors and locals to leave the car at home to reduce congestion.
+Tahoe Truckee Area Regional Transit (TART) offers Free Ride Program, which allows locals and visitors to navigate the lake for free!
+Winter services are available now, including daily routes throughout Truckee and North Lake Tahoe, with approximately 30-minute services between Incline Village, Kings Beach, Tahoe Vista, Carnelian Bay, and Tahoe City.
+Visitors can also enjoy weekend park and ride services to local ski resorts from Truckee, with service from Tahoe City and Crystal Bay to encourage visitors and locals to leave the car at home to reduce congestion.
 Transit schedules and additional information can be found on TART’s website.

 Northstar California will provide guests with parking and transportation services all winter long to ensure that visitors can make their way to the slopes in as little time as possible!
-Arrive early and park in one of their conveniently located parking lots with complimentary shuttle services daily from 7:30am to 10pm.
+Arrive early and park in one of their conveniently located parking lots with complimentary shuttle services daily.
 Northstar California will also provide guests with electrical vehicles with complimentary Universal and Tesla charging stations in their preferred parking lot, on a first-come, first-serve basis.

 Incline Village and Diamond Peak